Barriers for fast matrix multiplication from irreversibility: Explicit barriers

-(Besides from the Strassen support functionals, upper bound on the asymptotic subrank of complex tensors may be obtained from the quantum functionals.
-For the tensors in \cref{cweasy} and \cref{cwhard}, however, this will give the same bound, since these tensors are free \cite[Section 4.3]{christandl2017universal}.)
+(Upper bounds on the asymptotic subrank of complex tensors may be obtained, not only from the Strassen support functionals, but also from the quantum functionals.
+For the tensors in \cref{cweasy} and \cref{cwhard}, however, it is known that the quantum functionals will give the same bound as the support functionals, since these tensors are \emph{free tensors} \cite[Section~4.3]{christandl2017universal}.)